Operation Jump Start Mission Statement:

 We help low-resourced, high-potential first generation students get in, stay in, and graduate from a four-year college.
 We do this by providing academic support, mentoring, and exposure to a broader world.

 Since 1994, OJS has provided the comprehensive resources and mentoring needed to enable youth in underserved communities to reach their full potential through a college education.
-Our organization has an established and successful track record of success in providing access to higher education for low-income students of color – a demographic group significantly underrepresented on four-year college campuses locally, throughout California, and across our nation.
+Our organization has an established and successful track record of success in providing access to higher education for low-income students – a demographic group significantly underrepresented on four-year college campuses locally, throughout California, and across our nation.
 OJS serves between 250-350 youth annually – all Long Beach Unified School District (LBUSD) students, ranging from 13 to 23 years old.

 What we do: Not every community has the same resources, the same opportunities, the same support.
 OJS reaches out to Long Beach’s underserved communities to create awareness of higher education opportunities and help interested youth achieve their educational goals.
 We work with first-generation, college-bound youth from low-income households in Long Beach.